 Many different paper punches are available on Amazon, but it’s challenging to know which one is best for your fine motor activities.
-Here’s a comparison of the best ones that I’ve found.
+Here’s a comparison of the best kids hole punches that I’ve found.

 The Old-School Metal Hole Punch

 This classic metal hole punch is suitable for activities.
 If you have a limited budget to buy supplies for your kids, you will find that they are relatively inexpensive and durable.

 I like this hole punch because it’s pretty easy to see where it will punch a hole.
 That means it works great for activities like a hole punch strip, where kids punch on a printed circle or a punch card where kids need to punch in a small area.

 The bad thing about this type of hole punch is, just like those old-school scissors I used as a kid, they aren’t very comfortable and usually require some force.

 The Cushion-Grip Hole Punch

 This cushion-grip model is in my opinion, the best kids hole punch for kids.
 It is the hole puncher that I always recommend.

 The best thing about this hole punch is that it has a cushion grip, making it comfortable to use.
 In addition, I believe that it is a little easier to operate than the old-school metal punch.

 This hole punch also delivers on the visibility factor.
 Kids can see where it’s going to punch and, therefore, aim it to punch holes in the printed circles on hole punch printables, a punch card, or a hole punch strip.